microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/README.md

 -  Volume: `ignite_2025.<your_username>.file_data`
 -  SQL Warehouse: `Serverless Starter Warehouse` - 2X-Small (auto-created if needed)
 -  Deployment guide notebook: `02_deploy_lab.ipynb` (personalized with your repo path)

-**Success Checkpoint:**
-- All cells complete with green checkmarks
-- Final output shows catalog, schema, volume, warehouse ID
-- Configuration auto-updated in `databricks.yml` and `app.yaml`

-**Common Issues:**
-- **"Permission denied - CREATE CATALOG"**: Instructor needs to grant catalog creation permission or pre-create the catalog
-- **"current_user() returns null"**: You'll need to hardcode your schema name in the next step
-- **"ModuleNotFoundError: databricks.sdk"**: You're not connected to Serverless compute - switch to Serverless in the compute dropdown

 ---